Direct to consumer brands are taking over the world.

 Boardroom Socks is a family-run brand with over seven generations of textile experience.
 They’re committed to supporting American manufacturing and back this up by employing small local businesses for every step of their manufacturing processes.

 Shinola sells watches inspired by traditional design and quality standards.
 To maximize customer personalization, they employ a team of stylists to custom-pick recommendations for each interested shopper based on their needs and likes.
 The Shinola team then sends the prospective customer an email with a few watch suggestions that fit their criteria.
 They even craft a personal message to explain their choices.
-This is a great example of the kind of customer experience DTC brands can give!
+This is a great example of the kind of customer experience that direct to consumer brands can give!

 American Giant values community support and traditional quality and durability.
 They mostly work with supply chains that support local communities.
 American Giant cuts out stakeholders and corporations and instead, they favor simple, durable, value-driven products, which is reflected in the hoodies, jeans, and t-shirts they create and sell.